JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

     - If you choose _not_ to use the pre-compiled `WhisperX API.exe`, you'll need Python.
     - **Crucially, Python version must be LESS THAN 3.13** (e.g., 3.10, 3.11, 3.12) due to Whisper/WhisperX compatibility.
 You can download older Python versions from [python.org](https://www.python.org/downloads/).
     - `pip` (Python package installer) is also required.
+5.  **(Optional) Google Gemini API Key:**
+    - Required only if you want to use intelligent sentence splitting for Sentence Level transcription.
+    - Get your free API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    - The API key is saved in After Effects settings, so you only need to enter it once.

 ---